 Stop Leash Pulling

-Loose lead walking, like most behaviors, is best taught with all-positive methods, but the process is slow and tedious and requires time and patience.
-Pulling on a leash can be stopped quickly and effectively by using a prong collar or some other corrective collar.
+Loose leash walking, like most behaviors, is best taught with all-positive methods, but the process is slow and tedious and requires time and patience.
+Pulling on a leash can be stopped quickly and effectively by using a prong or Starmark collar or some other corrective collar.
 So why use the more difficult training method?
 I recommend using both for different reasons and in different circumstances.

 The advantage to positive leash training is that you can teach a puppy or dog to heal and to enjoy it.
-It's a good bonding experience and teaches pack leadership in a fun way.
-See our page on leash training for details.
+It's a good bonding experience and teaches a dog to respect you in a fun way that builds confidence.
 I recommend that only reward based training be used in training sessions.

 Don't let all your walks become too leasurely without affirmation.
 To have a happy well-behaved dog, you need to have sessions on a leash with reward-based training.
 Always make sure that there is considerably more positive interaction between you and your dog than negative.
 Praise him when he looks up at you on your walks and walks politely by your side and more often than not, include treats or play rewards.
 Some correction based training is okay but don't let it get unbalanced.